Seceventspen/Alternativesec/_posts/2017-08-04-Cracking-In-The-Cloud-With-Hashcat.md

 Myself and my colleague are in no way taking credit for their work and are in no way trying to rehash what they have already done.

 So, why do the write up then?
-Well, we decided to write this post due to the fact, that out of all the walk-throughs the above blog posts were the closest to a ‘condensed deployment solution’, however we ran into problems with both while trying to set them up.
+Well, we decided to write this post due to the fact, that out of all the walk-throughs, the above blog posts were the closest to a ‘condensed deployment solution’, however we ran into problems with both while trying to set them up.
 We’re not sure why we were not able to follow either guide completely to the end, but suffice to say that we couldn’t, changes to AWS EC2 instances seem the most likely option.
 So, we decided to document our set-up process with the view that it may help others.

 **Now for the boring but serious part…**